ThomasVBP/ITV_UFOP-Control-Lab/README.md

 ## Description

-This is a program that converts machine learning model algorithms built using python into Structured Text algorithms.
-The motivation of this program is to facilitate and fasten the implementation of machine learning algorithms into an industrial Programmable Logic Controller - PLC.
+MLconverter is a Python library designed to convert Decision Tree and Multilayer Perceptron models into a Structured Text format.
+The motivation behind this program is to facilitate and accelerate the implementation of machine learning algorithms in an industrial Programmable Logic Controller (PLC).

 #### Some important details: